Create, view, and manage marketing forms

 - Generate leads without matching: This setting controls whether or not the form will attempt to match an existing lead (using the specified Lead matching strategy), or if instead it will always create a new lead for each submission.
 Set to No to apply the matching strategy, or to Yes to create a new lead every time.

 - Purpose and Visual style: These fields provide more information about the form.
 For form templates, these values affect how the form can be found on the Purpose and Visual style tabs of the template gallery.
 These settings don't affect the actual layout or functionality of the form in any way.

 - Prefill fields: Set to Yes to enable prefilling for the form; set to No to disable it.
 You can only change this option for landing-page forms— subscription-center forms always use prefilling, while forward-to-a-friend forms never use it.
 More information: Enable prefilling for forms

 - Timeline: Shows a history of notes and other activities related to the current form.
-Most types of entities in Dynamics 365 for Customer Engagement include this type of display.
+Most types of entities in Dynamics 365 Marketing include this type of display.

 - Related marketing pages: Here you can see a list of marketing pages where this form is used.
 Select any listed page to open it.

 - Related fields: Here you can see a list of fields used in this form.
 Select any listed field to open its definition.

 Go live to make your marketing form available for use

 While you are building a marketing form it remains in draft status, and is therefore editable in Dynamics 365 Marketing but is unavailable for use on marketing pages.
 When your form is ready for use, you must publish it by selecting Go Live.
 Your design will be checked for errors and then, provided it passes, be moved to the live state, thereby making it available for use on a marketing page or to be embedded on an external site.
 If a problem is found, read the error message, address the issue, and try again.